12 Top-Rated Things to Do in Coconut Creek, FL

 Smiles abound as you walk around the property, which consists of two riding arenas, an oversized barn, a lounge, and gorgeous horses, of course.
 Run by Michelle Pickard since 2007, Acts 2 Acres offers horse camps for kids over winter, spring, and summer holidays.

-You may think you’re lost while driving up to Acts 2 Acres — it's set just a block north of busy W Hillsboro Blvd, and there doesn’t appear to be any farmland in this neighborhood, but the stables are set far back from the road.
-Follow the long driveway, and you’ll come across the arenas.
+You may think you're lost while driving up to Acts 2 Acres — it's set just a block north of busy W Hillsboro Blvd, and there doesn't appear to be any farmland in this neighborhood, but the stables are set far back from the road.
+Follow the long driveway, and you'll come across the arenas.
+If you're hoping to tour the barn, call in advance to book a time.

 Address: 4280 NW 71st Street, Coconut Creek, Florida